cell-os/metal-cell/README.md

 By relieving development teams from this overhead, more services can be developed and tested instead.

+R&D
+Many times we face a chicken and egg problem when it comes to new services.
+We need infrastructure to test and we wait to be ready with software in order to order it.
+Being able to "tap" into existing infrastructure across data centers and public cloud would speed up prototyping.

+Lean hardware provisioning

 **Cost Efficiency**
 Benefits from economy of scale should allow us to reduce our hardware footprint by 10x and decrease operational overhead substantially.